How to Pick the Perfect Business Name

-Naming a business isn’t just about sounding cool—it’s about crafting a strategic identity that sticks, scales, and speaks to your audience.
-Whether you’re launching a tech startup, a cozy café, or a construction firm, the right name can make or break your brand’s first impression.
+Naming a business isn’t just about sounding cool — it’s about building a strategic identity that sticks, scales, and speaks to your audience.
+Whether you’re launching a tech startup, a cozy café, or a construction firm, the right business name can make or break your first impression.

-In this post, we’ll explore how to brainstorm a powerful business name using proven techniques, psychological insights, and real-world examples—including iconic Filipino brands like Jollibee, Goldilocks, and Webrowze.
+In this post, we’ll walk you through how to brainstorm the perfect business name using proven techniques, psychology, and real-world examples — including iconic Filipino brands like Jollibee, Goldilocks, and Webrowze.

-Your name is your brand’s handshake.
-It’s the first word people associate with your product, your vibe, and your promise.
-A great name:
+Your business name is your brand’s handshake—it’s the first thing people see, hear, and remember.
+It sets the tone for your product, your vibe, and what you stand for.
+A great name should:

 - What your brand stands for